ahmeda16/hydrogen-wavefunction/README.md

 All in all, the Spherical Coordinate System is another way of plotting any particular point in 3D space rather than using the Cartesian Coordinate System $(x, y, z)$.
 Spherical coordinates has many advantages over the Cartesian Coordinate System as it applies for the wavefunction which will be discussed further.

+Due note that the possibility of a function may be in terms of Spherical Parameters rather than Cartesian Parameters.

 An excellent resource on Spherical Coordinates is linked here from Paul's Online Notes: https://tutorial.math.lamar.edu/classes/calciii/SphericalCoords.aspx

 ### 2.2 Quantum Mechanics
+Quantum Mechanics expresses the theory that describes the physical nature of atoms and subatomic particles.
+A key feature about this theory is that rather than determining the location, momentum, or other physical propteries of the particle(s) in a specified system with extreme certainty.
+It is determined with a probability instead.

+#### 2.2.1 Schrödinger Equation
+The Schrödinger Equation was formed by Erwin Schrödinger.

 ### 2.3 Laugerre Polynomials